 Microsoft PowerPoint, or PPT, is a program used to create presentations – or slideshows as they are more commonly referred to.
-PPT allows you to automatically create presentation slides, handouts, overhead transparencies, and even web pages that can be presented to an audience in several different ways.
-By far PPT is one of the most popular presentation software packages and if you are attending a presentation or conference where a speaker is using a digital presentation package, chances are they are probably using PowerPoint to some extent.
+PowerPoint allows you to create presentation slides, handouts, overhead transparencies, and even web pages that can be presented to an audience in several different ways.
+PowerPoint is by far one of the most popular presentation software packages available.
+If you attend a seminar or conference then there is a very high chance the speaker is using PowerPoint.

 Below is a preview of the Microsoft PowerPoint 365 window with terminology to help you navigate and move around the PowerPoint application.